KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 In this example we will be selling KMD for LTC.

-To achieve this, we fist fund the KMD address created by the Marketmaker.
+To achieve this, we first fund the KMD address created by the Marketmaker.

-Check the balance using the following command.
+To find the address and Check the balance, use the following command.

 ```bash
 ./mybalance.sh KMD